insideout10/wordlift-docs/docs/faq.rst

 _____________

 Yes!
 All of our subscriptions come with a **14-day free trial**.
 If after two weeks you are not happy with WordLift, `contact us <mailto:support@wordlift.io>`_ and we will cancel your subscription, no questions asked.
-In addition, with the purchase of our 6-month or 12-month packages, we offer free additional months. `Check it out <https://wordlift.io/pricing>`_!
+In addition, with the purchase of our 12-month packages, we offer 20% discount. `Check it out <https://wordlift.io/pricing>`_!

 Who owns the structured metadata created with WordLift?
 _____________